 Here's How Often You Should Be Changing Out Your Pillows

-According to The Centers for Disease Control and Prevention, getting a good night's sleep remains an important consideration for overall good health.
+Everyone knows getting a good night's sleep is important for your overall good health.
 That means at least seven hours of shuteye for most adults over 18.
 Creating the perfect environment to get enough winks and wake fully rested usually requires finding the perfect pillow.
 You'll likely sleep better, just like Goldilocks, resting on one that's just right.

 Let's face it, though, once you've found a bed pillow you love, it's hard to give it up.
 Over time, however, the cozy comfort you've grown to expect will start to decline.
 And even worse, some icky stuff can be hiding in a pillow that gets daily use.
 So how often should you be replacing the bed pillows in your home?
 Here's what experts on the topic have to say, and it's sooner than you might think, depending on the type of pillow you sleep on.